aptivator/ip-to-domain/README.md

 The project comes with basic testing scaffolding.
 In development mode, the tests are run anytime `src` or `test` folder files are changed.

-The mode can be launched with this command:
+The mode can be launched with the below command. (**Note:** make sure that all dependcies are installed in the cloned repository by running `npm install`).

 ```
 npm run dev